-Because contract manufacturing is a long-term commitment, vendors need to be vetted carefully.
-Here are 9 things to think about (besides cost).
+Because contract manufacturing is a long-term commitment, you should vet your vendors carefully.

 9 Considerations for Choosing Contract Metal Manufacturing

 Getting the most from your relationship with a metal manufacturer means finding the right one for your company.

 When selecting a manufacturing partner, here are 9 things to consider aside from cost:

 - Company culture

 - Internal approval

 The location for your manufacturer makes a big difference in the nature of your partnership with them.
 Selecting a local metal manufacturer can put that relationship on steroids and boost your ROI.

 What benefits do you get by choosing a local metal component supplier?